blakeplusplus/tf2plusplus/README.md

 - [Loadouts Script](https://github.com/jooonior/tf2-loadouts-script) without as much bloat.
 This script uses con_logfile, so other scripts that use it will conflict.
 - [Disable Waiting For Players](https://gamebanana.com/mods/448996).
-- A backup for [No Damage Particles by xCape](https://www.teamfortress.tv/62242/is-it-possible-to-disable-damage-particles).
-NOT CURRENTLY USED!

 ### Crosshairs: